makenna-avakian/recycling-contamination-poc/README.md

 A full-stack application for tracking recycling pickups and contamination in NYC.
 Staff can log contamination events, analyze trends, and measure the effectiveness of education/outreach efforts.

-> **🤖 ML Features**: This project includes **machine learning-powered** predictive searches that use statistical analysis and pattern recognition to suggest actionable insights.
-See [AI_IMPLEMENTATION_GUIDE.md](./Docs/ML_Integrations/AI_IMPLEMENTATION_GUIDE.md) for a detailed explanation of how the ML functionality was implemented and how to replicate it (or add true AI/LLM features) in other projects.
+> **🤖 ML Features**: This project includes **SARIMA-based machine learning** predictive searches that use time series forecasting models to predict contamination trends.
+The ML service uses Python with statsmodels for SARIMA model fitting and prediction.
+See [ML_IMPLEMENTATION_GUIDE.md](./Docs/ML_Integrations/ML_IMPLEMENTATION_GUIDE.md) for details.

 ## 🎯 Project Goals